miiakivi/portfolio/README.md

 ### Localization

-Recognizing that most work places use english as they work language, I wanted to make the portfolio in two languages.
+Recognizing that most workplaces use English as their work language, I wanted to make the portfolio in two languages.
 I integrated English and Finnish translations into my portfolio using the i18next library.

 ## Check the [live version](https://miiakivi.github.io/portfolio/)